TransistorFM/handbook/values.md

 ## What are our values?

-_In our effort to find meaning and purpose in our work, we want to identify values that edify us, people in our communities (online and local), and our planet._
+_In our effort to find meaning and purpose in our work, we want to identify values that edify: us, people in our communities (online and local), and our planet._

 * We value the open internet, and specifically decentralized, open protocols (RSS, email, the web).
 * We value mindful technology.
 Audio is slower, more mindful, and easier to turn off.
 We don't want to optimize for people being addicted.
 * We value our planet.
 There's only one earth, and technology companies are currently contributing to climate change.
 We want to mitigate our effects on the planet, and leave it better than we found it.
 * We value openness, honesty, and vulnerability.
 We don't hide from bringing up difficult topics.
 Hard conversations now means an easier life in the long-term.
-* Our emotional and physical well being is priority #1.
+* Our emotional and physical wellbeing is our number 1 priority.
 It's worth investing money and time to take care of ourselves.
 * We support other indie makers, creators, organizations whenever possible.
 * Simplicity over complexity.
 Slow and mindful instead of "move fast and break stuff."

+## What are our beliefs?

+* Good businesses have margin.
+Profit margin?
+Yes.
+But also margin for our time, our emotional and physical health, our relationships, our sanity, and our integrity.
+We are human, and humans need breathing room.

 ## Questions to ask when making decisions: